Top 10 Largest Mosques in the World

 Sheikh Zayed Mosque in Abu Dhabi is the largest mosque in the Arab Emirates.
 And the eighth largest mosque in the world.
-It is name after Sheikh Zayed bin Sultan Al Nahyan, the founder.
-The first President of the United Arab Emirates, who is also bury there.
-The mosque was officially opene in the Islamic month of Ramadan in 2007.
+It is named after Sheikh Zayed bin Sultan Al Nahyan, the founder.
+The first President of the United Arab Emirates, who is also buried there.
+The mosque was officially opened in the Islamic month of Ramadan in 2007.

 Jama Masjid, Delhi, India: